Quentin Dempster: ABC

-Dempster joined the ABC in 1984, and was widely acclaimed for his reporting of the Fitzgerald Inquiry in Queensland and the Wood Royal Commission into the NSW Police Service.
+Dempster joined the ABC in 1984.
+He reported the Fitzgerald Inquiry in Queensland and the Wood Royal Commission into the NSW Police Service.

 After joining the ABC he wrote and produced The Sunshine System, a documentary on institutionalised corruption in the Sunshine State, which exposed how senior police made hundreds of thousands of dollars a year from bribes and kickbacks linked to organised crime.
 The Sunshine System's revelations gave impetus to calls for a commission of inquiry into political and police corruption.
 The inquiry, headed by Tony Fitzgerald QC, ran from 1987 to 1989, and Dempster's re-enactments and analysis on the national 7.30 Report program brought the issue to a wide audience.

 In 1990, Dempster moved to Sydney to become the 7.30 Report's NSW presenter, heading a national investigative unit for the program in 1995 and covering the Wood Royal Commission into police corruption south of the Tweed.

 Dempster was made a member of the Order of Australia in 1992 for services to the media.

 In 2002, he was awarded the Walkley Award for outstanding contribution to journalism.
 On 28 November 2014, Dempster said he would present the final edition of 7.30 NSW "next Friday", promising the show would go out "with a bang".

 Dempster made the announcement at the end of 28 November's Friday night's 7.30 NSW program, a show which was being axed under the ABC cuts strategy outlined by managing director Mark Scott that week.
 "After almost 20 years the ABC is discontinuing your local show.
 Thank you for your support, stories ideas and constructive criticism over all this time," Dempster told viewers.
 "I will be leaving the ABC after 30 years.
 It has been an honour to work with Australia's great and unique public broadcaster.
 Next week we'll be going out with bang, so, hope to see you then.
 Bye bye."